Paying tax - what to do when you get a job in Sweden

 This information is for EU/EEA citizens only

-When you start working in Sweden, you will pay Swedish tax on your salary.
-You do not need to have a Swedish personal number to work in Sweden, but you will receive a “coordination number” (samordningsnummer) once your tax application has been processed.
+You do not need to have a Swedish personal identity number to work in Sweden, as they are reserved for residents, but you will receive a “coordination number” (samordningsnummer) so that Skatteverket and other public authorities and the bank can process your identity in their systems.

-If you will commute daily between your home in Denmark and your workplace in Sweden, or if you will stay less than 6 months is Sweden, you should apply for Special Income Tax for non-residents (SINK).
+If you will commute daily between your home in Denmark and your workplace in Sweden, or if you will stay less than six months is Sweden, you should apply for Special Income Tax for non-residents (SINK).
 You can apply on the Skatteverket website in the e-service Application.
 You need an email adress to be able to log in with a temporary login.
 The first time you apply, you must also send a copy of your passport.

-E-service - Application for special income tax for non-residents | Skatteverket
+Go to Skatteverket's E-service - Application for special income tax for non-residents

 When you fill out the SINK application, you can choose to be taxed according to the standard Swedish income tax law.
 You can find more detailed information about SINK and the standard income tax rules in our article The Swedish Tax system – a brief introduction (please see the link below).